hansel-166/Skipper-the-penguin/README.md

 ### Figure-1
 ![Figure-1](Images/Figure-1.png)
-The stl file can be accessed using:(https://github.com/hansel-166/Skipper-the-penguin/blob/main/3D-Model/Version-1.stl)
+The stl file can be accessed using the link:(https://github.com/hansel-166/Skipper-the-penguin/blob/main/3D-Model/Version-1.stl)

 ## **Version 1**